pmean/build-website/text/05/Equipoise.md

 > they convince Society they are right.* \-- [Senn
 > (2000)](http://bmj.bmjjournals.com/cgi/eletters/321/7258/442#9231).

-The FDA comments on equipoise are less extreme than Dr. Senn\'s but still echo the same sentiment.
+The FDA comments on equipoise are less extreme than Dr. Senn's but still echo the same sentiment.

 > *Indeed, true neutrality is rarely present at the start of an